The answers you need

 You don’t need to do anything special to prepare for the test.

-You should have your blood drawn at a laboratory/phlebotomy location associated with your clinic or healthcare system.
+You should have your blood drawn at a laboratory/phlebotomy location associated with your clinic or health care system.

 The test results will be available and sent to your healthcare provider in about 2 weeks after our laboratory receives your blood samples.

-Call your healthcare provider if you want to cancel the test.
-Your provider will need to contact Exact Sciences.
-If your blood sample has already been shipped to Exact Sciences, the test is considered in the process, and it may not be possible for it to be cancelled.
+If your blood sample has already been shipped to Exact Sciences, the test is considered in process, and it may not be possible for it to be cancelled.

 Results

+A negative result means that the blood test did not identify a cancer signal.
 Not every cancer will give off enough signals for the test to detect, which means that a negative result doesn’t guarantee you’re cancer-free.
 The Cancerguard test can’t rule out cancer of any kind.
 You should continue all routine cancer screening tests recommended by your healthcare provider.

 Yes.
-The Cancerguard™ test can’t rule out cancer of any kind.
+The Cancerguard® test can’t rule out cancer of any kind.
 Some cancers do not give off signals that can be detected by the test.
 If the Cancerguard test doesn’t find cancer but the patient does have cancer, that’s called a “false negative.”
 You should continue with all routine cancer screening tests recommended by your healthcare provider.
 The Cancerguard test may be offered as part of your routine care.

 A positive result means that the blood test identified a cancer signal that may indicate the presence of cancer.
 It is not a diagnosis and does not confirm that you have cancer.
 Imaging (radiology) scans and other medical tests are typically needed to locate and confirm a cancer diagnosis.